+Benefits Provided

-Benefits Provided - CalPERS provides service retirement and disability benefits, annual cost of living adjustments and death benefits to plan members, who must be public employees and beneficiaries.
+CalPERS provides service retirement and disability benefits, annual cost of living adjustments and death benefits to plan members, who must be public employees and beneficiaries.
 Benefits are based on years of credited service, equal to ten months of full-time employment for one year's credit.
 Members with five years of total service are eligible to retire at age 50 with statutorily reduced benefits.
 Public Employees' Pension Reform Act 2013 (PEPRA) Miscellaneous members become eligible for Service Retirement upon attainment of age 52 with at least 5 years of service with statutorily reduced benefits.
 All members are eligible for non-duty disability benefits after 10 years of service.
 The death benefit is one of the following: the Basic Death Benefit, the 1957 Survivor Benefit or the Optional Settlement 2W Death Benefit.
-The cost of living adjustments for the plan are applied as specified by the Public Employees' Retirement Law.
+The cost-of-living adjustments for the plan are applied as specified by the Public Employees' Retirement Law.

-The Plan provisions and benefits in effect at June 30, 2022, is summarized as follows:
+The Plan provisions and benefits in effect at June 30, 2023, is summarized as follows:

-PERS Classic Miscellaneous PEPRA Miscellaneous

-Prior to On or after

-Hire date January 1, 2013 January 1, 2013

-Benefit formula 2% @ 55 2% @ 62

-Benefit vesting schedule 5 years service 5 years service

-Benefit payments monthly for life monthly for life

-Retirement age 50 - 55 52 - 67

-Monthly benefits, as a % of eligible

-compensation 2.0% to 4.18 % 1.0% to 2.5%

-Required employee contribution rates 7% 7.25%

-Required employer contribution rates 11.66% 7.70%
+Hire Date PERS Classic Miscellaneous On or Before December 31, 2012 PEPRA Miscellaneous On or After January 1, 2013 Benefit Formula 2% @ 55 2% @ 62 Benefit Vesting Schedule 5 Years Service 5 Years Service Benefit Payments Monthly for Life Monthly for Life Retirement Age 50 - 55 52 - 67 Monthly Benefits, as a % of Eligible Compensation 2.0% to 4.18 % 1.0% to 2.5% Required Employee Contribution Rates 7.00% 7.25% Required Employer Contribution Rates 11.65% 7.65%